Shane Richards

-Shane Richards (born June 4, 1995) is a Jamaican-Canadian professional football offensive lineman for the Toronto Argonauts of the Canadian Football League (CFL).
+Shane Richards (born June 4, 1995) is a Jamaican-Canadian professional football offensive lineman.
+He most recently played for the Toronto Argonauts of the Canadian Football League (CFL).

 Early life

 Richards was born in Kingston, Jamaica to Daniel and Opel Richards and moved to Calgary as a child where he grew up and attended Crescent Heights High School.

 Amateur career

 Following high school, Richards played for the Calgary Colts of the Canadian Junior Football League in the 2014 season and practiced with the Calgary Stampeders as a territorial rights player that same year.
 He then attended New Mexico Military Institute to play college football for the Broncos in 2015.
 After seeing success there, he transferred to play for the Oklahoma State Cowboys in 2016 where he played in four games as a junior.
 He had a redshirt season in 2017 and returned to play his senior year in 2018 where he played in eight regular season games and in the Liberty Bowl victory over Missouri.